tweag/nickel/notes/overriding.md

   What should `let x = val1 & val2 in x & (val3 | merge func)` evaluate to, or
   `let x = val1 & val2 in builtins.seq x (x & (val3 | merge func))`?

-  In some way, we would like to have a call-by-name semantics rather than a call-by-need.
+  In some sense, we would like to have a call-by-name semantics rather than a call-by-need.

   * (a) In the case of record fields, overriding has to solve the